kreshuklab/predoc-course-2021/README.md

 :exclamation:Neural Network Classification (Local):exclamation:

 If you decide to investigate the 2nd option listed above you will be making use of a pre-trained CNN to predict the nuclei.
 You can follow the instructions given in the next stage (Cell boundary segmentation).
 However, you should select a different model, one that is more suitable to your current task [`NucleiSegmentationBoundaryModel](https://bioimage.io/#/?tags=nuclei&id=10.5281%2Fzenodo.5764892).

+#### StarDist
+[StarDist](https://github.com/stardist/stardist) is a method based on neural networks that can perform segmentation.
+More deatils on StarDist can be found on the github or in the original [publication](https://arxiv.org/abs/1806.03535) approaches have pretrained models available to use on your own data.
+As detailed on the github page StarDist can be installed as a package and used programmatically, you are welcome to do this and explore the results.
+Alternatively, if you would rather interact with a gui StarDist can be run through a Fiji plugin [StarDist Fiji](https://imagej.net/plugins/stardist).

+#### Cellpose
+[Cellpose](https://github.com/MouseLand/cellpose) is another neural netowrk based method that can perform object segmentaiton.Instructions for the use and installation of Cellpose can be found on the github page.
+You can interact with cellpose either programmatically or via a gui.
+Once again cellpose provides pretrained models that you can make use of. :exclamation: Warning :exclamation: this does require the setting up of a python conda environment, if you are not already familiar with conda environments I reccomend installing [miniforge](https://github.com/conda-forge/miniforge).

 ### Cell boundary segmentation